ItsSuhail/G20InternationalFest/README.md

 - **Collision Avoidance**
 > When an obstacle lies in the car's path, it analyses the object's size to go around/overtake it and gets back on the desired lane.
 This is independent of the object's size as long as at least one open pathway exists.

+- **Bluetooth Enabled**
+> Optional BT feature to control the car as an RC car using a [mobile app](https://play.google.com/store/apps/details?id=braulio.calle.bluetoothRCcontroller)
 <br/>

 ## Components used